needle-mirror/com.unity.addressables/Documentation~/InitializeAsync.md

 It may be preferable to manually initialize Addressables for debugging purposes.
 Lazy-initialization through a chain operation can muddle errors and make the root of the problem unclear.
 Manual initialization keeps that process separate which can help narrow down any issues.

 The `Result` of this operation is an `IResourceLocator`.
 This object contains a list of Addressable keys and a method that can be used to gather the `IResourceLocation(s)` for a given key and asset type.

+Access to the `Result` or `Status` is only available in a `Completed` callback.
+If a yield return is used instead, the Addressables will have auto-released the handle by the time access is attempted.

 Full API documentation can be found [here](xref:UnityEngine.AddressableAssets.Initialization).